mtdrewski/SimpleCPChecker/README.md

 # SimpleCPChecker
-Automatized checker for simple Competitive Programming-esque with your own generator
+Automatized processing/veryfying for simple Competitive Programming-esque codes/problems with DIY generator and some other fancy stuff